TWYFORD KARATE ACADEMY

 - Safe and orderly entry and exit to the dojo observing social distancing protocols.
 Participants should queue outside at appropriate social distance.
 They should not enter the dojo until invited.
 Members are to wait outside the front door to the Youth Centre and should use the marks on the floor to observe 2m social distancing.
 The queue will start at the front door and continue down the left side of the building (the side facing Loddon Hall).

 - Mandatory Health check on arrival.
-A simple health check questionnaire will be completed asking if the participant has experienced any illness since the previous session.
+Each person will be temperature checked and a simple health check questionnaire will be completed asking if the participant has experienced any illness since the previous session.
 Should a member report having any symptoms of COVID 19, then they will not be allowed to train and must report immediately to the NHS for a formal test.
 Instructors will make a clear note of such an occurrence.
-Every person will be temperature checked on arrival.

 - The front door is to be used as an Entrance only.
 The push-to-exit bar will be engaged once all members are inside to avoid unauthorised entry into the building.